NoahLopezGit/Wire_Isolation_Testing_Combos/readme.md

 [Method of performing a dielectric voltage-withstand test on a wire harness](https://patents.google.com/patent/US20020171434A1/en)
 ![](https://patentimages.storage.googleapis.com/c6/e8/2c/de497f8c3505b4/US20020171434A1-20021121-D00000.png)

 Each wire harness can be modeled as a **set of nodes**, since each wire is continuous between its two ends.
-The set can be divided into two electrically isolated groups—for example:
+The set can be divided into two electrically isolated groups, for example:

 A = [1, 2, 3, 4] and B = [5, 6, 7, 8]